Are you thinking about living off-campus? Here are some helpful tips.

 No hot water, inadequate heating, dangerous wiring, mold, insects, rodents are some examples.
 Unlivable conditions can be legal grounds to break a lease.
 If you live in bad conditions for too long, it becomes more difficult for you to argue that the apartment is unlivable, however.

-The office of the New York State Attorney General has information on Tenants' Rights here.
+The New York State Attorney General has information on Tenants' Rights here.